HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

     </listbox>
 ```

-In the above HVML code, we concurrently call the `collectAllDirEntriesRecursively` operation group, which recursively gets all the file system directory entries under the current path (this is a typical time-consuming operation).
-The HVML interpreter shall create a new coroutine within the walker specified by the `within` attribute to execute the group of operations; if the specified walker does not exist, a new walker is created, and a new walker means a new virtual machine instance.
-When using the `asynchronously` adverb attribute, the `as` attribute is used to specify the name of the variable that tracks the task (`my_task`), after which the code uses the `observe` element to observe the `callState:success` event of the `my_task` variable, and Do follow-up processing.
+In the above HVML code, we concurrently call `collectAllDirEntriesRecursively` operation group, which recursively gets all the file system directory entries under the current path (this is a typical time-consuming operation).
+The HVML interpreter shall create a new coroutine within the walker specified by `within` attribute to execute the group of operations.
+If the specified walker does not exist, a new walker is created.
+And the new walker means a new virtual machine instance.
+When using `asynchronously` adverb attribute, `as` attribute is used to specify the name of the variable that tracks the task (`my_task`).
+After this, the code uses `observe` element to observe `callState:success` event of `my_task` variable, and do follow-up processing.

-Note the use of the adverb attribute above:
+Note the use of the adverb attributes above:

-- When we specify a walker name different from the current walker in the `within` attribute, concurrent calls must be performed; and if the `within` attribute is not specified or `_self` is specified in the `within` attribute, if no With the `concurrently` adverb attribute, the `call` element behaves like a normal function call, and the `asynchronously` or `synchronously` adverb attribute is ignored.
+- When we specify a walker name different from the current walker in `within` attribute, concurrent calls must be performed.
+And if `within` attribute is not specified or `_self` is specified in the `within` attribute, if we don't use `concurrently` adverb attribute, `call` element behaves like a normal function call.
+And `asynchronously` or `synchronously` adverb attribute is ignored.
-- When using `concurrently`, the `call` element will create a new coroutine in the specified walker to execute the specified operation group.
-By default, it will wait for the execution result synchronously, which is equivalent to specifying the `synchronously` adverb attribute; if `asynchronously' is specified ` adverb attribute, it will return immediately.
+- When using `concurrently`, `call` element will create a new coroutine in the specified walker to execute the specified operation group.
+By default, it will wait for the execution result synchronously, which is equivalent to specifying `synchronously` adverb attribute.
+If `asynchronously' is specified ` adverb attribute, it will return immediately.
 At this time, you need to use a variable to observe events related to concurrent calls.

 When an action group is invoked concurrently, the interpreter creates a new coroutine in the specified walker to execute the vDOM subtree defined by the action group.
 The interpreter can refer to the following steps for corresponding implementation: